leevi978/TDT4250-project/README.md

 @JsonProperty("Søknadsdato")
 ```
 which is what it says [on github](https://github.com/leevi978/TDT4250-project/blob/master/bht/src-gen/xmlparser/Godkjenningsstatus.java#L11), so if it does not say that when you open the file in Eclipse, just change the text to say "Søknadsdato" and it should work.

+#### [2] "New representation file" wizard does not complete properly
+If the wizard for adding a new representation file doesn't fully complete and doesn't open the window where you can check the 'UoD' box, you might have to install the 'Ecore Diagram Editor (SDK)' package.
+Click Help -> Install new software... select --All Available Sites-- and search for the package, select it and click finish and follow the instructions.
+You might have to delete the incomplete represenations file (default name 'My.aird'), which will give you some warnings, but you can safely ignore them and delete the file.